 Protected Seed Vascular Plants:

-lowering (Herbaceous) Plants, Grasses, and
+Flowering (Herbaceous) Plants, Grasses, and Deciduous Trees.

 Angiosperms or flowering plants are “protected seed vascular plants” because their seeds are protected inside a fruit.
 They include herbaceous plants, grasses and deciduous or hardwood trees.
 There are thought to be more than 235,000 species of angiosperms.